I’ve been reflecting on our decision to say “Yes” to each other.

 8. I want him to want to be protective and generous towards me, to be kind and caring, and get mad when someone is hurtful

 He has often said to me, “I am going to protect you, even though you don’t need protecting” or “Can I help you with that, even though I know you can do it on your own.”
-I’ve seen him be upset when he has heard details of past hurts…and there was a part of me that took a sweet satisfaction when his anger burned about these hurts for a time.
+I’ve seen him be upset when he has heard details of past hurts.
+There was a part of me that took a sweet satisfaction when his anger burned about these hurts for a time.
 He is protective.
+I matter to him.

 9. I want him to appreciate that I’m lousy at cleaning the house from top to bottom.
 He needs to know how to cook and generally fend for himself.
 He needs to be generally independently tidy.